SunPower Maxeon 3 395W Solar Panel Deep Dive, What Makes It Different

 Solar panels lose output as temperature rises.
 The Maxeon 3 395W uses a power temperature coefficient of -0.27% per °C, which is stronger than many standard panels that commonly sit around -0.34% to -0.40%.

 In real-world Australian installs, roof temperatures can climb far above 25°C. A lower temperature coefficient means the panel retains more of its rated output as conditions heat up, which can help total daily yield during peak summer periods.
+For solar power for commercial sites, where large arrays operate through sustained heat, temperature behaviour can have a real impact on annual production.

 Durability and mechanical strength ratings